Khaledy30/nestjs-graphql/README.md

 # SERVERMONO

 ## NestJS, GraphQL, Prisma and PlanetScale Project

-This is a quick guide to set up and initialize a NestJS project with GraphQL, using Prisma as the ORM and PlanetScale as the database.
-It also includes instructions for developing new modules within the monolith.
+Welcome to the NestJS project with GraphQL, Prisma, and PlanetScale!
+This guide will help you get started and provide an overview of the project's structure and processes.

 ## Prerequisites

 Make sure you have Node.js and npm installed on your machine.

-## Configuration
+## Project Setup

 1. Clone this repository to your local machine.
 2. Navigate to the project's root directory.